gustavo30rocha/simple-rag/README.md

 ### Step 3: Hybrid Retriever

-**Design Rationale**: After testing various retrieval approaches, we selected a hybrid method that merges semantic understanding with keyword matching.
+**Design Rationale**: After testing various retrieval approaches, a hybrid method that merges semantic understanding with keyword matching was selected.
 This dual-strategy approach addresses the limitations of single-method retrieval systems.

 **Why Not Dense-Only?**
 While vector embeddings excel at understanding semantic relationships and context, they struggle with: